MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

   * If you see the message "Error: failed to download context.
 Please check if the URL is incorrect." in the VS Code **Output** window, then refresh the registry in the Docker extension.
 To refresh, select the Docker extension, go to the Registries section, find the registry and select it.

 * In the Azure portal during the creation of a Container App, you see an access error that contains "Cannot access ACR '\<name>.azurecr.io'".
   * This error occurs when admin credentials on the ACR are disabled.
-To check admin status, go to your Azure Container Registry, select the **Access keys** resource, and ensure that **Admin user** is enabled.
+To check admin status in the portal, go to your Azure Container Registry, select the **Access keys** resource, and ensure that **Admin user** is enabled.

 * Your container image doesn't appear in the Azure Container Registry.
   * Check the output of the Azure CLI command or VS Code Output and look for messages to confirm success.